 Thai food is known for its balance of sweet, sour, salty, and spicy notes (we learned that in our cooking class)!
 They use lots of fresh herbs and spices like lemongrass and basil.

 Thai street food is available all day every day and is really good and also very cheap which make it a symbol of Thai culture and a cornerstone of the local economy.
-There a wide variety of dishes, such as stir-fries, grilled skewers, curries, Pad Thai, Som Tum (papaya salad), Chiang Mai sausage, and Mango Sticky Rice.
+There is a wide variety of dishes, such as stir-fries, grilled skewers, curries, Pad Thai, Som Tum (papaya salad), Chiang Mai sausage, and Mango Sticky Rice.
 It’s unbelievable the number of options.

 Pineapple fried rice - stir-fried rice dish that incorporates chunks of pineapple, along with other ingredients like eggs, vegetables, and shrimp.
 It is served in a hollowed-out pineapple shell.
 It was really good!